All Episodes

 True knowledge is true freedom.

-Dex writes the Delaware Superiority, the Superior Court ruled against Newsmax for defamation.
+Dex writes, the Delaware Superiority, the Superior Court ruled against Newsmax for defamation.

 They hate conservatives.

-First of all, they settled.
+First off, they settled.

 So they're actually not ruling against them.